-The indica dominant hybrid is a crossbreed of Cannabis indica and Cannabis sativa that retains more of the indica traits.
-The indica dominant hybrid is the most revered in the medical world.
+The Indica dominant hybrid is a crossbreed of Cannabis indica and Cannabis sativa that retains more of the Indica traits.
+The Indica dominant hybrid is the most revered in the medical world.
 They are both easy to grow and highly effective medically, making them a favorite of patients and breeders alike.
-Even scientists and physicians confirm that the indica dominant hybrid is the most beneficial for patients.
-The ‘kush’ strain is perhaps the most popular of the many indica hybrid strains around.
+Even scientists and physicians confirm that the Indica dominant hybrid is the most beneficial for patients.
+The ‘kush’ strain is perhaps the most popular of the many Indica hybrid strains around.
 Others include Dutch Treat, Northern Lights, Romulan, Blueberry, etc.

-Some indica hybrids are obtained by cross-breeding Cannabis indica and cannabis ruderalis.
-These strains possess higher CBD levels than other hybrids and are quite useful in pain relieving, severe inflammation, and insomnia.
+Some Indica hybrids are obtained by cross-breeding Cannabis indica and cannabis ruderalis.
+These strains possess higher CBD levels than other hybrids and are quite useful in pain-relieving, severe inflammation, and insomnia.

 Cannabis ruderalis is the least popular variety of cannabis.
 Chemically, it shares similar characteristics with Cannabis indica, having low concentrations of THC and high concentrations of CBD.
 It originates from Central Russia and is commonly cultivated in the Northern parts of the world.
 Its therapeutic effects are not as pronounced as the other two pure breeds.
-Therefore, it attracts little interests from researchers and users.
+Therefore, it attracts little interest from researchers and users.
 However, breeders find it useful in the production of different hybrids because of the high CBD contents.